andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/local-receipt-validation-swift-start-finish.md

 The guides and code are meant to be used for learning purposes, and _perhaps_ as a starting point for implementing local receipt validation on your own.
 If you use this code as-is in your app, you do it at your own risk.

-You must take additional efforts to obfuscate the code presented here to thwart an attacker&#8217;s attempt at circumventing the receipt validation logic contained within this repository.
+You must take additional efforts to obfuscate the code presented here to thwart an attacker's attempt at circumventing the receipt validation logic contained within this repository.

  [1]: https://www.andrewcbancroft.com/2015/10/05/preparing-to-test-receipt-validation-for-ios/#build-run-on-device
  [2]: https://www.andrewcbancroft.com/2015/09/21/openssl-for-ios-swift-the-easy-way/